joeLepper/ng-conf/README.md

 * third-party libraries use promises, check them out
 * wrap a promise in an Angular service to create __lazy promises__
 * http interceptors are awesome and let you grab every HTTP as it goes out or comes into the browser, can be used to intercept and create promises

+## Deep Dive Into Directives

+* use a custom prefix to avoid clobbering